 - be as flexible as possible with interview times, emergencies may crop up that cannot be avoided

-- ensure you can stick to the interview time given
+- ensure you can stick to the interview time given as the individual may have put arrangements in place

 - offer an open and free discussion on caring responsibilities and remember, it is okay if someone chooses to discuss this further at this point